Alice S. Wells: Among First Policewomen

 “Remember that a burglar is under greater nervous strain that you are.”

-Los Angeles police car on display at Los Angeles Police History Museum.
+Los Angeles police car on display at Los Angeles Police Museum.

 She concluded by reminding audiences that “The weapon nature gave a woman was a scream.
-But she notes that in more rural communities where someone might not hear you then “It would not be bad to know a few bone-breaking tricks.”
+But she notes, In more rural communities where someone might not hear you, “It would not be bad to know a few bone-breaking tricks.”

 Wells also brought groups information about female hygiene which included sex education.
 This was a new but badly needed topic for that day.